smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

   - The most notable example of a Middleware is the [AwsMiddleware].
 Other notable examples include [MapRequest], [AsyncMapRequest], and [ParseResponse].
 - **DispatchService**: The innermost part of a group of nested services.
 The Service that actually makes an HTTP call on behalf of a request.
 Responsible for parsing success and error responses.
 - **Connector**: a term with several meanings,
-  - [DynConnector]s are Services with their specific type erased so that we can do dynamic dispatch.
+  - DynConnectors (a struct that implements [DynConnect]) are Services with their specific type erased so that we can do dynamic dispatch.
   - A term from `hyper` for any object that implements the [Connect] trait.
 Really just an alias for [tower_service::Service].
 Sometimes referred to as a `Connection`.
 - **Stage**: A form of middleware that's not related to `tower`.
 These currently function as a way of transforming requests.
 We don't want to implement Timeouts as stages because we don't want to give them the ability to handle responses.
 This is because it would introduce lots of new complexity that we aren't yet ready to take on but this may change in the future.
 - **Stack**: higher order abstraction over Layers defined in the [tower crate][tower::layer::util::Stack] e.g. Layers wrap services in one another and Stacks wrap layers within one another.